 So, take this into consideration when you’re planning out your flight.
-Especially if you like this itinerary.
+Especially if you like this Portugal itinerary.

 The airport in Faro is the third busiest in Portugal, so you won’t have any issues getting a flight there.
 It will be just as easy as getting a flight to Porto or Lisbon – only this way you get to explore the Algarve region immediately.

 When you land, you should either rent a car or get a rail pass, depending on how you chose to get around the country.
-You can do either at the airport, and then just head into Faro town.
+You can do either at the airport and then just head into Faro town.

 One thing to note is that there isn’t a train station close to the airport.
 So, you would need to either get on a bus or take a taxi into town.
-But if you rented a car, you can be at hotel of your choosing in less than 15 minutes.
+But if you rent a car, you can be at the hotel of your choosing in less than 15 minutes.

 I would not recommend landing in Lisbon, because then it is pretty awkward to explore both the north and the Algarve region.
 You would spend more time driving around than exploring, and that’s not the right way to spend your holiday in Portugal.

-So, you landed at Francisco Sa Carneiro airport.
 The easiest way to get into Porto town is to get on the subway – the station is just outside the airport, and the ride lasts for about 35 minutes.
 You can also get on a bus – there are several stations really close to the airport, and the bus is neither slower nor faster than the subway.